 Choosing your Resolution

 The golden resolution is 300DPI.
-This is the perfect resolution for all printing materials, and since 354DPI is the maximum resolution a printing machine can handle, anything beyond that will only increase your digital file size, with no improvement in quality.
+This is the perfect resolution for all printing materials, and since 354DPI is the maximum resolution an offset printing machine can handle, anything beyond that will only increase your digital file size, with no improvement in quality.
 Anything lower than 300DPI can seriously damage the quality of your image.
 So always aim for 300.
 That said, choosing your optimum resolution is all about discerning at what point you can no longer see the pixels in an image.
 To work this out, you’ll need to consider another important factor: viewing distance.

 It doesn’t seem obvious, but viewing distance is a very significant factor in finding your perfect resolution.
 Many people don’t even take distance into account, but it can actually mean the difference between 300DPI and 3DPI.
 Whilst printing method and material will affect image quality only slightly, viewing distance affects your required resolution in a number of ways, simply because if you stand further away from an image, the pixels seem smaller.